 In Mexico, she felt a strong pull to long term missions.
 Informed of this, her pastor at the time invited her to accompany himself and his family to Papua New Guinea in 2006.
 There she learned about the need for Bible translation.
 It was not until 2008 on a return trip to PNG that Mary accepted this as God’s particular calling on her own life.

 Returning to the states, Mary spent 5 months hiking the Pacific Crest Trail and then dove into undergraduate studies at George Fox University.
 Shortly before her last semester, she met Benjamin Grimm while working at a group home for Foster teens.
-They were married the day after she graduated and moved to Washington the next month where she began her Masters studies at the Canadian Institute of Linguistics.
-Thanks to God’s provision through Benjamin’s hard work and the support of friends and family, Mary graduated debt free in December 2015.
+They were married the day after she graduated and moved to Washington the next month where she began her Masters studies at the Canadian Institute of Linguistics and graduated in December 2015.

 Mary is partnering with the Yamano speaking community to encourage Scripture engagement and to facilitate the work of completing a Yamano Bible.
 She works to create and facilitate educational opportunities, especially in the area of literacy.